 Let’s look into the diversity of the U.S. a little more…

-But if you’re looking for something a little more laid-back, perhaps a school in a rural setting is for you.
+But if you’re looking for something a little more laid-back, perhaps a school in a country setting is for you.
 You’ll still find plenty to do — farm-to-table dining, outdoor activities like hiking and botanical gardens, and plenty of arts and culture.

 You can also opt for a school in a suburban setting.
 Often home to smaller schools, these areas tend to offer easy access to nearby cities, but aren’t quite out in the country either — in a way, they offer the best of both worlds.

 If your ideal location includes sun and sand, then you’ll want to pick a school located on either the East or West Coast.
 Looking to sunbathe year-round?
 We recommend a school on the West Coast (Southern California, perhaps?) or one in the Southeast, like Florida.
 But if you want to experience all four seasons, focus on schools in the Northeast.
-(For seasonal variety AND beaches, look to states like New Jersey, Delaware, and Connecticut.)
+(For seasonal variety AND beaches, look to states like New Jersey, Delaware and Connecticut.)

-For more mountainous terrain and nature-focused pursuits, look at states like Colorado, Utah, and Montana.
+For more mountainous terrain and nature-focused pursuits, look at states like Colorado, Utah and Montana.
 These areas are prime for winter sports, like skiing and snowboarding.
-And in the other seasons, you can explore parks, forests, and hiking trails.
+And in the other seasons, you can explore parks, forests and hiking trails.

 Arts, culture, and history abound

-For arts, culture, and history buffs, the U.S. has you covered in every corner of the country — discover museums, concert venues, theater companies, outdoor art galleries, and more.
+For arts, culture and history buffs, the U.S. has you covered in every corner of the country — discover museums, concert venues, theater companies, outdoor art galleries and more.